Deutsche Bank CEOs ask for support as cost cuts loom

-FRANKFURT Deutsche Bank’s (DBKGn.DE) two chief executives faced down a storm of shareholder criticism on Thursday by conceding that their performance had fallen short and asking the bank’s owners for continued backing as they cut costs and reshape strategy.
+FRANKFURT May 21 Deutsche Bank's two chief executives faced down a storm of shareholder criticism on Thursday by conceding that their performance had fallen short and asking the bank's owners for continued backing as they cut costs and reshape strategy.

 Pressure on the management duo has risen sharply in recent weeks after the bank unveiled a restructuring plan that shareholders viewed as too little too late and that led to shares in the bank weakening.